leancodepl/flutter_corelibrary/README.md

 ## TODOs:

-1. Add parsing tags with a parameter (for instance `[url=https://google.com]Google[/url]`)

-2. Flutter part: map list of `TaggedText` to UI together with some way of defining styles/semantics
+1. Flutter part: map list of `TaggedText` to UI together with some way of defining styles/semantics

 ### Internal conflu docs: